 Choosing to Live with Companion Animals

-Companion Parrots look for trouble for entertainment.
+Companion Parrots look for entertainment.

-Companion dogs look for trouble for business.
+Companion dogs look for business.

-Cleaning after 14 Companion Parrots is ...
+Cleaning up after 11 Companion Animals is job security.

 You know the first 15 minutes of cleaning cages where you are moving parrots to temporary quarters and dismantling toys, cages, and tree stands?
 In those first 15 minutes, where you only see the work ahead, and no end yet, the mind wanders.
 What am I doing here?
 Is this my life?
 Am I crazy?
 I could be (insert awesome liberating hobby here).
 This will never end.
 This will not stay clean after we're done.
-WOW!
+Wow!
 There's a lot of space in this house when there aren't bird cages.
 I could have a beautiful bookshelf there.
 I can see out my windows that have become macaw viewing windows.
-Wow.
 Those are great views.

 It's the call she uses when she's nervous.
 It has a question mark behind it.
 I take Butters, our blue and gold macaw, out and love on her, sniff her feathers, preen her, receive her kisses and rub her belly.
-Felix, an exceptional African Grey, shouts, "It's all right!", and chuckles.
+Felix, African Grey, shouts, "It's all right!", and chuckles.
 I give Butters a cashew and place her back into her temporary cage next to Snickers' temporary cage.
 I give Snickers a cashew.
 "HUH?"
 He's always shocked when I give out cashews.
 Male scarlet macaws are cynical.

-This isn't nonsense work.
-This is flocking.
-Sometimes it's hard, sometimes it's easy.
 Choosing to live a companion animal lifestyle is no different than choosing to raise a family.
 Love is love.
 With or without a thieving egg eating raccoon named Vincenzo.